HeavenMercy/mam_pray/README.md

 # mam_pray

-A new Flutter project.
+first Flutter challenge: an app to save Biblical passages

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is from a starting point of a Flutter application.

 A few resources to get you started if this is your first Flutter project: